Duluth Pack (company): Duluth Pack

-Conversely, they lack many features and attributes of long-distance backpacking backpacks, and so are generally not used for such purposes.

 Other products

 The woodsmen and women of the 1940s and 1950s needed a pack they could take into the trees, but that would not snag on branches like the canoe pack.
 The Cruiser Pack was created to fulfill this requirement.
 These packs were narrower, but still as tough as a canoe pack, and they could travel more easily between the trees.
 The 1960s and 1970s saw the entry of the age of air travel and the need for durable luggage.
 While Duluth Pack had been building luggage for Gokey's and Orvis since the 1950s, a new line of sportsman's duffels was introduced and became popular.
 The most recent redesigns to the venerable pack have included padded laptop sleeves.

-The rugged canvas and leather style of Duluth packs has become fashionable, and the company manufactures and markets a range of other products, such as purses and computer cases made in the same style.
+The rugged canvas and leather style of duluth Packs has become fashionable, and the company manufactures and markets a range of other products, such as purses, briefcases, duffel bags, totes, gun cases, & other hunting, camping, or hiking gear made in the same classic, handcrafted style.
+They now offer materials such as waxed canvas, cowhide leather, bison leather, wool, & more in addition to the traditional canvas style carried since 1882.

 Duluth Pack also manufactures American Heritage products such as purses, briefcases, backpacks, iPad cases, luggage, gun cases, and a variety of accessory items.
-In addition to the traditional canvas and leather, there are new product lines using Faribault Woolen Mills wool, Woolrich wool, and American Bison leather grown in North Dakota and tanned in St. Paul, Minnesota.
+In addition to the traditional canvas and leather, there are new product lines using Faribault Woolen Mills wool, Woolrich wool, and American bison leather grown in North Dakota and tanned in St. Paul, Minnesota.
 In addition to products produced in their 15 standard colors, they have a line of camouflage bags and accessories using Mossy Oak New Break Up canvas.

+Trademark

+The company has been headquartered at its present location for over 120 years and later changed the name it operates under to Duluth Pack.